usnistgov/dioptra/docs/source/explanation/components/task-graph-explanation.rst

    :figclass: border-image clickable-image

    The primary function of the task graph is to describe the relationship between variables and plugins within an entrypoint.
-   It describes dependencies between the various steps, as well as how the outputs, global variables, and artifacts fit in as input to the plugins invoked in each step.
+   It describes dependencies between the various steps, as well as how the outputs, global variables, and artifacts are input to the invoked plugins.

-Summary: What is a step?
+Summary: What is a Step?
 ------------------------

-A **step** is one component of the task graph, which correlates, essentially, to a plugin task invocation with a given set of parameters.
+A **step** is one component of the task graph that correlates to a plugin task invocation with a given set of parameters.
 A single step has several components:

-* a **step name**, which functions as a variable storage for the output of the invoked task,
+* a **step name**, which functions as a variable storage for the output of the invoked task.
 * a **task name**, which references the plugin task to invoke by name.
 At runtime, plugins associated with the entrypoint will be searched for a matching task.
 * a **list of parameters**, which are passed to the referenced plugin task during invocation.

 Below is an example task graph.
-In the first step, the step name is ``rng``, the task name is ``configure_rng`` and the list of parameters contains a single member named ``seed`` which is being passed a value of ``1234``.
+In the first step, the step name is ``rng``, the task name is ``configure_rng`` and the list of parameters contains a single member named ``seed`` that is being passed a value of ``1234``.

 .. code:: yaml